tos1121/grunt-include-files/README.md

-# grunt-include-source
+# grunt-include-files

-> Include your sources into your HTML files automatically.
+> Include your files into your HTML files automatically.

 ## Getting Started
 This plugin requires Grunt `~0.4.4`